 I read a quote the other day that said, “Success doesn’t make you invincible.
 Success makes you lazy and complacent”.
-It struck a chord with me because the theme of success had been on my mind a lot lately.
-Particularly how we teach our children the meaning of success and failure.
-But most importantly, remaining humble in the process.

 When we become parents, we innately become responsible for the well-being of another human.
 There is no hand book.
 No one telling us if we are doing it right.
 And no check list to refer to with each birthday celebration.

 The beautiful part is that as parents, we get to decide what we teach our children.
 What becomes the cornerstone of our family values.
-And for us, working hard and staying humble are at the top of our list.

 Because the truth is, our kids will hold many positions in life.
 They will reach peaks in performance, being the best of the best.
 They will also fail, over and over again.
 And while some things come easy for them, there will be times they will work their ass off and never reach the top.